 No work shall begin until the installing Responsible Party is in possession of an approved set of plans and the City of Thornton Standards and Specifications for the Design and Construction of Public and Private Improvements, and all necessary permits for the Improvements has been issued by the City.
-Development Engineering's approval shall be for general conformity to the utility specifications and shall not constitute blanket approval of all dimensions, quantities and details of the material or equipment shown.
-Nor shall such approval relieve the Responsible Party, consulting engineer, or landscape architect of their responsibility for errors contained in the drawings.
+Development Engineering's approval shall be for general conformity to the utility specifications and shall not constitute blanket approval relieve the Responsible Party, consulting engineer, or landscape architect of their responsibility for errors contained in the drawings.
 A copy of the approved plans and all permits shall be onsite at all times.